djhworld/gomeboycolor/README.md

 #### How do I build it?

+I've put together a Rakefile that works across all platforms.
+This works great with a jRuby installation.

 You will need libglfw installed for this to work.
 I've only tested this on an OSX machine so far and I'm pretty certain it's going to be a real pain in the butt to get it working on Windows.

 Progress